- Booster Gold

 Page 9, panel 2

-Booster Gold, accompanied by Blue Beetle II, Fire, Guy Gardner, and Ice, confront the young man who has just broken into the JLA Headquarters.
+Booster Gold, accompanied by Blue Beetle II, Fire, Guy Gardner, and Ice, confronts the young man who has just broken into the JLA Headquarters.
 The intruder, Toby Kwimper, calls himself "Doctor Demosthenes."
 Demosthenes was an ancient Grecian orator and statesman born in 384 B.C.
 He is renowned for warning the Athenians against the Macedonians and Alexander the Great.

 Page 11, panel 1